-Skiing technique – Part 3: How to ski a mogul piste
+How to ski safely on a mogul piste

 A big part of skiing is about technique and tactics.
-SnowTrex discussed this complex issue with Max Holzmann, chief instructor at the German Ski Teacher Association (Deutscher Skilehrerverband, DSLV).
-In part 3 of our series, the state approved ski instructor gives expert advice on how to ski a mogul piste safely.
+SnowTrex spoke to Max Holzmann, chief instructor at the German Ski Teacher Association (Deutscher Skilehrerverband, DSLV).
+The state approved ski instructor gives expert advice on how to ski a mogul piste safely.

 1) How are mogul pistes formed?